lightact/Spout-UE4/README.md

 # Info

 the "spout sender" has two options:
-  * "Game Viewport" that send the image of the viewport (no work in standalone game)
+  * "Game Viewport" that send the image of the viewport (doesn't work in standalone game)
-  * or use a "TextureRenderTarget2D" in this case you should create along with a "SceneCaptureComponent2D"
+  * or use a "TextureRenderTarget2D" in this case you should create a "SceneCaptureComponent2D"

 use "spout close" blueprint to close spouts